- Academic Affairs

 - Government Affairs

 - Research and Development

 - University Counsel

-A Cooperative Program featuring Procurement Services, Financial Services and Administrative Computing, designed to serve the University Community.
-For more information, please contact Kathy Bordenski, Assistant Director, Business Development Programs.
+A cooperative program featuring Procurement Services, Financial Services, and Administrative Computing, designed to serve the University community.
+For more information, please contact Regina Spencer, assistant director, business development programs.

 The Corporate Purchasing Card is the premier tool recognized by the University for small purchases of products and services that facilitate the business needs of departments throughout campus.

-Information about the card and program may also be obtained from Kathy Bordenski, Assistant Director, Business Development Programs, Procurement Services at 6-5122.
+Information about the card and program also may be obtained from Regina Spencer, assistant director, business development programs, Procurement Services at 6-8304.